auth0/auth0-deploy-cli/docs/resource-specific-documentation.md

 ## Risk Assessments

 Risk assessments configuration allows you to enable or disable risk assessment features for your tenant.
-The configuration mirrors the Management API shape:

-- `settings.enabled`: toggles the feature on/off (required)
+- `settings.enabled`: toggles the feature true/flase (required)
 - `new_device.remember_for` (optional): days to remember devices

 ### YAML Example